 Yep, it totally works.

 Don't use a precious burner; place your mashers in the slow cooker, and they'll be nice and warm when ready to eat.
-Butter the inside and put a little cream in the bottom, then fill with your spuds.
+Butter the inside and put a little cream on the bottom, then fill with your spuds.

 Then, set it to warm and stir every 30 minutes or so.